Overview of The

 However, that plan changed twice, first after Puerto Rico was devastated by two hurricanes in 2017

-(Irma and Maria), then again more recently in January 2020, when an ongoing swarm of earthquakes hit the Southern side of Puerto Rico and destroyed much of the local City of Ponce infrastructure were we intended to build at.
+(Irma and Maria), then again more recently in January 2020, when an ongoing swarm of earthquakes hit the Southern side of Puerto Rico and destroyed much of the local City of Ponce infrastructure were we intended to build.
 Shortly thereafter, we elected to redefine our business model once again.

-By March 2020, we reengineered our waste to energy process away from converting waste plastic back into purely oil, and instead, convert it into more syngas to fuel turbines to generate electricity.
-We restructured our business model as well and became part of the larger scale Integrated Ventures.
+By March 2020, we reengineered our waste to energy process away from converting waste plastic into oil, and instead, convert it into syngas to fuel turbines to generate electricity.
+We restructured our business model as well and P2P became part of the larger scale Integrated Ventures.
+Then Covid hit and the wheels of progress stopped.

 Under the current P2P model we also eliminated the need to build a local waste collection network, and instead will acquire waste from local recycling companies.
 P2P will continue to be the core model that operates within each of our proposed Impact Venture Parks.